 Working groups are the backbone of town council business.
 Although they make no decisions and spend no money, they are the forum where councillors discuss ideas, research information, and consider what recommendations might be forwarded to committees.

-We have two kinds of working groups although they operate in the same way.
-Task and Finish groups are special kind of working group that look at just one topic and which disband once that task is complete and recommendations have been made to its parent committee.
-The other kind is just referred to as a “working group” and typically works in an area of interest rather than on a specific task and continues until its parent committee feels in is no longer useful.
+Working groups are set up by committees to carry out specified activities, they meet during office hours to keep staff costs lower.
+We have two kinds of working groups “Task and Finish” that look at just one topic, they disband once that task is complete.
+The other kind referred to as a “Working Group” typically works in an area of interest rather than on a specific task and continues until its parent committee feels it is no longer useful.

 Task and Finish groups can be converted to ordinary working groups if it becomes apparent that their work is likely to continue, an example of a long-lived working group would be the Town Improvement group (TIG) which has run for many years.
 Working group meetings are not public, they cannot spend money or make any decisions on behalf of the town council but report back to their parent group.
 Members of the public can be invited to sit on working groups where appropriate, groups such as the Events working group that make recommendations for the Summer Event, Remembrance and the Christmas Event are such examples.